surlykke/refude/RefudeWmService/README.md

 - `Actions`: Window actions.
 Only one action is offered: `_default` which raises and focuses the window
 - `RelevanceHint`: Minus stacking order.
 The window on top of the windowstack has value 0, next -1 and so on

+## Icons

+Serves window icons in png format.
+Try for example:

+`RefudeGET wm-service /windows/`

+to get a list of your open windows.
+Get one of them, say:

+`RefudeGET wm-service /windows/46137349`

+Resolve the IconUrl relative to the window url, to do something like:

+`RefudeGET wm-service /icons/7BABF63233A8D30F | feh -`

+(substitute any image-viewing application for 'feh' as you wish)